teaching-on-testbeds/hello-chameleon/index.md

 user@username:~$
 ```

-Run the code below and you will get the exact command which you have to use in your local terminal to transfer the file back to remote host
+Run the code below and you will get the exact command which you have to use in your local terminal to transfer the file back to remote host.

 ``` python
 print(f'scp -i ~/.ssh/id_rsa_chameleon hello.txt cc@{reserved_fip}:/home/cc/')